 Most of the world’s electricity is derived from power stations that utilize fossil fuels like oil and coal.
 The process of producing energy creates a lot of greenhouse gasses, such as carbon dioxide and methane.
+Clean energy is important for the future of the earth.

 It’s these greenhouse gases that are causing the earth’s weather patterns to become more extreme.
 Some experts believe that the changes in weather patterns will eventually threaten the world we live in and the habitats of all living things.